 Cons

-Micro-mesh gutter guards are similar to screen and mesh guards, but they have a finely woven mesh screen with even smaller holes, so they’re superior at keeping small debris out of your gutters.
+Micromesh gutter guards are similar to screen and mesh guards, but they have a finely woven mesh screen with even smaller holes, so they’re superior at keeping common debris out of your gutters.
 Often considered the best gutter guard type on the market today, they work well for homes with heavy tree cover.
+This type works best when it’s pitched because the angle encourages debris to slide off while the water goes into the gutter, even during high-volume rains.

 Pros